yc-actions/yc-sls-function/README.md

 `yc-sa-json-credentials` should contain JSON with authorized key for Service Account.
 More info in [Yandex Cloud IAM documentation](https://cloud.yandex.ru/docs/container-registry/operations/authentication#sa-json).

+`service-account` (optional) is the Service Account that invokes the serverless function.

 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.

 ## Permissions

-To perform this action, it is required that the service account on behalf of which we are acting has granted the `serverless.functions.admin` role or greater.
+For this action to proceed, the utilized service account must possess the `serverless.functions.admin` role.
+Furthermore, the `iam.serviceAccounts.user` role is essential, as it allows for operations with service accounts and is necessary for using the `service-account` parameter.

 ## License Summary